Apicurio/apicurio-registry/TESTING.md

 This set of tests are mainly designed to work in two different modes:

 + Apicurio Registry and required infrastructure deployed locally (processes, docker containers, mocks, ...) by the testsuite
-+ Apicurio Registry and required infrasturcture are deployed externally and connection details have to be provided in order to execute the tests.
++ Apicurio Registry and required infrastructure are deployed externally and connection details have to be provided in order to execute the tests.

 ### ITs with local infrastructure